Essential Website Accessibility Audit Checklist Guide

 Create a detailed documentation of the findings.
 This helps track progress and maintain accountability throughout the remediation process.

-Consider consulting with an accessibility expert.
+Consider consulting with accessibility experts.
 Their insights can be invaluable for tackling complex challenges and ensuring compliance with standards.

 Maintaining Accessibility Compliance